masateruk/erchannel/README.md

 Asynchronized communication brings a system a lot of states.
 It is difficult to develop a system using asynchronized communication.
-On the other hand, on the system using synchoronized communication, a sender can expect that a receiver process has recieved a message when sending it is done.
+On the other hand, on the system using synchoronized communication, a sender can expect that a receiver process has received a message when sending it is done.
 It helps to make your system simple.

 And you can use some theories like CSP to verify your system based on